30 years of the world wide web: utopia or dystopia?

 In 1989, Tim Berners-Lee, a scientist working at the CERN research laboratory, proposed a radical new way of linking and sharing information over the internet.
-Before long, the world wide web exploded into our everyday lives with millions around the world surfing the net, riding the ‘infobahn’ and embracing the innovations the web created in work, entertainment and social interactions.
+Before long, the world wide web exploded into our everyday lives, with millions of people around the world ‘surfing’ the net, riding the ‘infobahn’ and embracing the innovations the web created in work, entertainment and social interactions.

-Today, many of us are online all the time.
-But it’s useful to recall the sense of new possibilities generated by the initial proliferation of pioneering channels, platforms and apps.
+Today, those millions of people are now billions and many of us are online all the time.
+But while we often take the web for granted, it’s useful to recall the sense of excitement generated by the initial proliferation of pioneering channels, platforms and apps.
 For some, the ease of acquiring a browser, setting up a blog or streaming homemade videos was the chance to democratise knowledge.
-To enthusiasts, using the web to share ideas, beyond the purview of established editors, aloof experts or a watchful state, was something akin to the arrival of the printing press, an invention that also anticipated a freer society by shifting publication and distribution of books away from the domain of religious and aristocratic elites.
+To enthusiasts, using the web to share ideas, beyond the purview of established editors, aloof experts or a watchful state, was something akin to the arrival of the printing press, centuries before.

 As a result, the recent clamour for new laws and tougher protocols is perhaps unsurprising.
 Working on the basis that regulation lags behind the spread of dangerous or misleading content, recent government proposals to tackle online harms seek to protect the public by imposing a ‘duty of care’ to safeguard users.
-With a new regulator ready to step in if companies fall short, and enforcement mechanisms possibly including punitive fines for tech companies and the capacity to restrict internet access to platforms, what should be society’s response to new online constraints?
+There is also a new regulator ready to step in if companies fall short, and enforcement mechanisms possibly including punitive fines for tech companies and the capacity to restrict internet access to platforms.